Last Updated on March 29, 2023 by Morgan Beard

-The art of the real estate deal is a nuanced and finesse coordination between the tenant, their tenant representation and of course the landlord on the other side of the deal.
+Transaction Management is the ultimate art of the real estate deal.
+It is a nuanced and finessed coordination between the tenant, their tenant representation and of course the landlord on the other side of the deal.
 In commercial real estate, the deal process can be long and complicated.
 You’re ready to find new space for your business..
 But you have many questions..
 How do I find the right building?
 What square footage supports my growth goals?
 What are some of my financing options?
 What am I going to need once construction begins?

 The good news is that there are experts to aid you.
 Tenant Representation brokers are your confidants and advisors throughout this process.
 They help you search, and negotiate with the Landlord and their broker.
 Occupier was founded by two Tenant Rep Advisors with the goal of connecting brokers and tenants throughout the entire lease lifecycle from signing a new deal to closing the books for accounting.
 So, after you’ve hired a brokerage firm to support you, these are the next steps you’ll have to follow as you navigate the deal process.